Renaud-D-Harreville/nextcloud-docker/README.md

 In conclusion, you have no configuration to do here, but the next directories must set the 3 environment variable described above to correctly map with those two containers.

-to launch the two containers, go to src/https-reverse-proxy and :
+to launch the two containers, go to *src/https-reverse-proxy* and use docker-compose to launch the two docker containers :

     cd src/https-reverse-proxy/
     docker-compose up --build -d

-Wait a bit for the images to be downloaded and container creations.
+Wait a bit for the images to be downloaded and containers creations.

 # Launch Nextcloud